junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean/Sam sacrifice/kill each other, explodes and kills Michael/Lucifer (in Heaven), purifies angels in Heaven, Heaven is saved, fallen souls/spirits are retrieved by angels restart working; friends/family's ghost reunite in Heaven, Cas is left alone in the bunker

 If there is more time, if the wings are really his own, Dean would really like to spend some more time flying around a little.
-It's like taking a joy ride with Baby, except a hundred times better, more free, faster.
-Now he understands why Cas said that cars were slow back in the early days.
+It's like taking a joy ride with Baby, except a hundred times better, more free, and faster.
+Now he understands why Cas used to say that cars were slow back in the early days.

 They arrive at the Silver City in a blink.